charroux/kubernetes/README.md

 ## Docker installation

-There are many different Kubernetes solutions: learning or production environments, on cloud or off cloud...
-This tutorial use k3s which is a lightweight Kubernetes.
+Docker is often used with Kubernetes.
+Hence, Kubernetes manages a cluster of Docker containers.

 https://docs.docker.com/install/linux/docker-ce/ubuntu/

 ## Install Lightweight Kubernetes: k3s

+There are many different Kubernetes solutions: learning or production environments, oncloud or offcloud...
+This tutorial use k3s which is a lightweight Kubernetes.

 curl -sfL https://get.k3s.io | sh -